jbmagination/jbmagination/info/MINECRAFT.md

 - Minecraft: Xbox One Edition (Legacy Console Edition)
 - Minecraft Dungeons Arcade
    - I *might* be crazy.
 Just a little bit
-- Minecraft Legends
-   - This game is currently unreleased
-   - The game will release sometime in 2023